 On August 3, 2021, the Company entered into a Managing Dealer Agreement (the "Managing Dealer Agreement") with the Managing Dealer.
 Under the terms of the Managing Dealer Agreement, the Managing Dealer will serve as the Managing Dealer for the Offering.
 The Managing Dealer will be entitled to receive distribution and/or shareholder servicing fees monthly in arrears at an annual rate of 0.85% of the value of the Company's net assets attributable to Class S shares as of the beginning of the first calendar day of the month.
 The Managing Dealer will be entitled to receive distribution and/or shareholder servicing fees monthly in arrears at an annual rate of 0.25% of the value of the Company's net assets attributable to Class D shares as of the beginning of the first calendar day of the month.
 The Managing Dealer will be entitled to receive distribution and/or shareholder servicing fees monthly in arrears at an annual rate of 0.50% of the value of the Company's net assets attributable to Class F shares as of the beginning of the first calendar day of the month.
+No distribution and/or shareholding servicing fees will be paid with respect to Class F shares as of the beginning of the first calendar day of the month.
 No distribution and/or shareholding servicing fees will be paid with respect to Class I. The distribution and/or shareholder servicing fees will be payable to the Managing Dealer, but the Managing Dealer anticipates that all or a portion of the shareholder servicing fees will be retained by, or reallowed (paid) to, participating broker-dealers.
-As set forth in and pursuant to the Managing Dealer Agreement, the Company pays the Managing Dealer certain fees, including a \$35,000 engagement fee that was previously paid, a \$250,000 fixed managing dealer fee that is payable on any new capital raised in the offering following the expiration of the initial 15-month period of the Offering.
-The Company or the Adviser may also pay directly, or reimburse the Managing Dealer if the Managing Dealer pays on the Company's behalf, any organization and offering expenses (other than any upfront selling commissions and shareholder servicing and/or distribution fees).
+As set forth in and pursuant to the Managing Dealer Agreement, the Company pays the Managing Dealer certain fees, including a \$35,000 engagement fee that was previously paid, a \$250,000 fixed managing dealer fee that is payable quarterly (commencing in the first quarter of 2022) in arrears in five equal quarterly installments and a two basis point (0.02%) variable managing dealer fee that is payable on any ewe capital raised in the offering following the expiration o